 2010-2011: Visiting Professor, Dept of Modern History, Macquarie University, Australia.

 2010 to present: Honorary Associate, Centre for Media History, Macquarie University Australia.

 2009-2011: Visiting Fellow, Centre for the History of the Media, University College Dublin

-Journalism & comparative media history, political satire, cartoons and comics, cultural history, documentary, 19th and 20th century comparative research methodologies.
+Journalism & comparative media history, political satire, cartoons and comics, cultural history, literary journalism, 19th and 20th century comparative research methodologies, documentary